 Wisconsin Urban Forestry Council Annual Awards

 The Wisconsin Urban Forestry Council presents annual awards to outstanding individuals, organizations, communities and tribes that further urban forestry in Wisconsin.
-The awards are announced each year at the annual Wisconsin Urban Forestry Conference and presented to winners in their community.
+The awards are announced each year at the annual Wisconsin Urban Forestry Conference and presented to winners in their local communities.

 Innovations in Urban Forestry

-The Wisconsin Urban Forestry Council presents annual awards to outstanding individuals, organizations, communities and tribes that further urban forestry in Wisconsin.
+The Wisconsin Urban Forestry Council presents annual awards to outstanding individuals, organizations, communities, and tribes that further urban forestry in Wisconsin.
 The awards are announced each year at the annual Wisconsin Urban Forestry Conference and presented to winners in their community.
-The five categories of awards are:

-- Leadership award recognizes an individual or elected official at the county or local level of government who has made an outstanding recent contribution to urban forestry in Wisconsin.
-This could be a mayor, alderman, county executive or citizen who has gone above and beyond in their support.
+- Leadership recognizes an individual or elected official at the county or local level of government who has made an outstanding recent contribution to urban forestry in Wisconsin.
+This could be a mayor, alderman, county executive, or citizen, who has gone above and beyond in their support.
 Wisconsin State Legislators who have made outstanding contributions to urban forestry will also be considered after they have completed their terms of office.